vinomaster/offline-vcreds/README.md

 While offline interaction scenarios are real and there is a understanding that this problem domain may possibly be an inhibitor for SSI/VC adoption by key stakeholders like DMVs, the solution concepts presented herein need to be matured inline with the roadmap for the Sovrin Trust Framework (Versions 2 and 3).
 It is anticipated that the proposal outlined herein would be targeted for STFv3.

 ## Abstract
 [Hyperledger Indy](https://www.hyperledger.org/projects) ("Indy") provides an implementation of Verifiable Credentials using Zero Knowledge Proofs ("ZKP") whereby there is an assumption that both the holder and the verifier are both online (connected to the internet).
-This paper proposes an approach for how Indy can be used under situation where the stakeholders are offline.
+This repo outlines the problem for why Indy needs to address the situation where the stakeholders are offline.
+This problem has been captured as [Indy Epic 1591](https://jira.hyperledger.org/browse/INDY-1591).

 ## Authors